OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 - Message Authentication Codes, or MACs, combine other cryptographic mechanisms, such as symmetric encryption or hashes, with secret keys to provide both integrity and authenticity protection.
 However, in order to verify a MAC, multiple entities have to share the same secret key, and any of those entities will be able to generate a valid MAC.
 The most commonly used type of MAC, called HMAC, relies on hashing as the underlying cryptographic primitive.
 As a rule, the full name of an HMAC algorithm also includes the name of the underlying hash, e.g. - HMAC-SHA256.
 - Signatures combine asymmetric cryptography (i.e. - using a public/private key pair) with hashing to provide integrity and authenticity by encrypting the hash of the message with the private key.
 However, unlike MACs, signatures also provide non-repudiation property, as the private key should remain unique to the data signer.
 - Key Derivation Functions, or KDFs, are often confused with password hashing functions.
 KDFs do have many useful properties for password hashing, but were created with different purposes in mind.
 In context of mobile applications, it is the password hashing functions that are typically meant for protecting stored passwords.

-Two uses of cryptography are covered in other chapters:

-- Secure communications.
-TLS (Transport Layer Security) uses most of the primitives named above, as well a number of others.
-It is covered in the “Testing Network Communication” chapter.
-- Secure storage. Тhis chapter includes high-level considerations for using cryptography for secure data storage, and specific content for secure data storage capabilities will be found in OS-specific data storage chapters.

 ### Testing for Insecure and/or Deprecated Cryptographic Algorithms